networktocode/jdiff/docs/usage.md

 ## exact_match

 Check type `exact_match` is concerned with the value of the elements within the data structure.
 The key-value pairs should match between the reference and comparison data.
-A diff is generated between the two data sets.
+A diff is generated between the two data sets and tested to see if all the keys and values match.

 As some outputs might be too verbose or include fields that constantly change (e.g. interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a keys exclusion list.

-| Przemek: `extract_data_from_json` is used without prior introduction.
-At this stage I'm not sure where this comes from, what it does, and what arguments does it accept.

 Examples: